demandcluster/guides/docs/memory/index.md

 # Memory

-Memory in Charluvi chat bots is made possible via both manual keyword-triggered entries in memory books, as well as dynamic Chat Embeds and User Embeds.
+Memory in Charluv chat bots is made possible via both manual keyword-triggered entries in memory books, as well as dynamic Chat Embeds and User Embeds.

 For more information on Memory Books, [see here](/docs/memory/memory-books).